rejleite/codility_codes/README.md

 # codility_codes

-Codes referent to codility challenges
+Codes referent to codility challenges written in c# .
+I'm doing for fun.